david-carteau/cerebrum/README.md

 Copyright 2020 by David Carteau.
 All rights reserved.

-The Cerebrum libreay is licensed under the MIT License (see "license.txt" file).
+The Cerebrum libreay is licensed under the MIT License (see "LICENSE" and "cerebrum/license.txt" files).